muthhus/narchy/README.md

  High performance, lock-free concurrent unsorted bag based on linear hash probing.
 See HijackBag.java

 ### CurveBag
- Concurrent sorted bag; fuses a Map and Array.
+ Concurrent sorted bag; essentially a fusion of a Map and Sorted List.
 See CurveBag.java

 ### Pressurized Auto-balanced Forgetting
  Auto-forgetting removes the need for specifying arbitrary forgetting rates.
 Instead, a forgetting rate is